 These Courses are a Collaborative Learning Process:

-This educational course and process is a cooperative endeavor, requiring knowledge and skills on the part of Dr. Minwalla and each participant’s commitment and investment in the learning process, as well as each participant’s effort and ability to tolerate challenging emotional experiences with other people.
-For these reasons, it is not possible to predict the ways in which you may or may not benefit.
+This psychoeducational course and process is a cooperative endeavor, requiring knowledge and skills on the part of Dr. Minwalla and each participant’s commitment and investment in the learning process, as well as each participant’s effort and ability to tolerate challenging emotional experiences with other people.
+For these reasons, it is not possible to predict the ways in which you specifically may or may not benefit.

 Participants should expect that the learning process will include times designated for group discussion, asking each participant to share reactions to the content, all of which requires some degree of emotional and relational vulnerability.

 Dr. Minwalla will ask participants to share personally relevant experiences that relate to the topic and content that is being presented and is congruent with the learning objectives of the course.
-This is part of the educational course and style of teaching that Dr. Minwalla will offer in these specific courses.
+This is part of the psychoeducational course and style of teaching that Dr. Minwalla will offer in these specific courses.

 Your Intimate or Spouse and Relationship